zenglg/unvme/README.md

 UNVMe has been benchmarked with fio (Flexible I/O Tester) using the test script test/unvme-benchmark.
 The ioengine/unvme_fio is provided for this purpose.
-In order to build the unvme_fio engine, the user must set the FIO_DIR variable to point to the fio source path in the Makefile.def file, or specify in the make command line as:
+In order to build the unvme_fio engine, the user must either set the FIO_DIR variable to point to the fio source path in the Makefile.def or specify FIO_DIR on the make command line as:

     $ FIO_DIR=/path/fio make model_apc

-To setup for UNVMe usage, run:

-    $ test/unvme-setup

 To produce benchmark results for UNVMe model_apc, run:

+    $ test/unvme-setup  # only need to be done once if has not
     $ make model_apc
     $ OUTDIR=out/apc test/unvme-benchmark /dev/vfio/X